 Please note: OUA students are not directly enrolled through Curtin, and as such, should email to request an appointment.
 When you ask for an appointment, let us know your OUA ID plus the best number to reach you over the phone.

-Our counsellors are highly qualified and have a range of expertise to provide quality professional service to students and staff.
+Our counsellors are highly qualified (Counselling Psychologists, Clinical Psychologists) and have a range of expertise to provide quality professional service to students.

 - Sean Murray, PhD (Pretoria) – Head of Service

 - Ariane Cummins, MPsych (Curtin) – Clinical Manager

 - Joyleen Koolmatrie, MPsych (Curtin)

 - Jagan Rama Sendren – Social Support Advisor